Wye Planning Matters

 Wye Planning Applications

 Click the blue bar above to see details of current and recent planning applications in Wye.

 The Parish Council is a statutory consultee for planning matters.
-Councillors discuss planning applications either at the regular Council meeting (on the first Wednesday of each month), or at the Resources and General Purposes Committee, (the third Wednesday of each month).
+Councillors discuss planning applications either at the regular Council meeting (on the first Tuesday of each month), or at the Resources and General Purposes Committee, (the third Tuesday of each month).
 The Clerk publishes the agenda at least three days prior to each meeting, on the parish noticeboards and online here.
 These notices list the current planning applications to be considered.

 Local Planning Policy

 Planning is policy-led, and there are policies at the national, county, district and parish levels to guide decision makers.
 Ashford Borough Council (ABC) is the local planning authority (LPA) for Wye.
 The law requires all LPAs to 'have regard to the provisions of the development plan, so far as material to the application, and to any other material considerations.'
 (Town and Country Planning Act 1990, s.70) And that 'determination must be made in accordance with the plan, unless material considerations indicate otherwise'. (s.38, Planning & Compulsory Purchase Act 2004)

 The Government's National Planning Policy Framework (NPPF) and guidance (NPPG) expects LPA's to approve development proposals that accord with statutory plans without delay; and grant permission where the plans are either absent, silent, indeterminate, or where relevant policies are out of date.
 Unless the adverse impacts of allowing development would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole.
 In short, making decisions on planning applications is a balancing act.

 Ashford Local Plan to 2030